2027 Memoir Retreats in Guatemala

 Evening in Antigua

-There, you’ll meet your fellow writers over drinks and a celebratory dinner, and settle into a boutique hotel for the night.
+There, you’ll meet your fellow travelers over drinks and a celebratory dinner, and settle into a boutique hotel for the night.
 A member of the Casa Paloma team will be there to greet you, answer questions, and help you ease into the rhythm of the week ahead.

 Exploration Time